 Chiri criticizes Nozomu for obsessing over grudges and apparently Matoi finds stalkers gross.

 Improbable Weapon User: Played for Laughs when Itoshiki, suspecting Kobushi's father of physically abusing her, follows him around when he goes shopping and imagines how everything he picks up could be used to abuse his daughter, from bicycle pumps, to erasers to manga.
 But it's true that he's in a special ops that kills people with manga, though.

-There are instances where the students using weirdest things as weapon.
-Kiri's introduction has her using her TV as blunt weapon, in Zan episode 1, when his students break him out of the jail, Harumi uses her Comiket catalog and Meru stabs people with her phone's antenna, in one episode Abiru uses her bandage as whips...
+There are instances where the students use the weirdest things as weapons.
+Kiri's introduction has her using her TV as blunt weapon, in Zan Episode 1, when his students break him out of the jail, Harumi uses her Comiket catalog and Meru stabs people with her phone's antenna, in one episode Abiru uses her bandage as whips...